|Club||Alphonso Howlett||AAU CELTICS VT||Rutland||VT|

 STATS FOR JOE'S 2016-2017 PROCTOR VARSITY SEASON (FRESH YEAR) (6th Man) WON STATE CHAMPIONSHIP

 Joe is Valedictorian of his class with a GPA Equivalent of 4.0.
 He finished his high school curriculum early in 11th Grade.
 Has been taking college courses since the beginning of 11th Grade.
+Most recently Joe was distinguished as a "Green & Gold Scholar," allowing him to attend any Vermont state school tuition-free if he so chooses.
 Joe has been a starter on the soccer and baseball teams since 8th Grade.
 He has been named 1st Team All-League in Soccer, Basketball & Baseball at various times since 9th Grade.
 Joe has been All-State in Soccer multiple times; and a 2x member of the Dream Dozen in basketball as one of the 12 best undergraduate basketball players in the state.
 Joe has 2 State Championships in Soccer, and 1 state championship in basketball.
 Joe lives with his parents (Matt & Joanne), and has two sisters who play NCAA sports (Olivia, Basketball & Isabel, Soccer).
 Joe's oldest sister (Alyssa) won 6 VT state championships, and was many times All-State in soccer, basketball & softball.

 I cannot imagine my life without competitive sports.
 I have been playing competitive sports whether it is club soccer, AAU Basketball or some sort of summer baseball (Little League, Babe Ruth or Legion) for my entire life.
 I have always "played up", and I am finally at the point where I am playing with my own age-group.
 I watched all of my sisters play basketball and soccer at the college level, and I know I can do the same.
 Frankly, I don't know what I would do without playing competitive sports.